slipguru/l1l2py/docs/tutorial.rst

 function which simulates a linear regression problem with a subset of relevant and linearly correlated variables.

+Even if it's not mandatory, in order to better understand this tutorial the reader should read the method described in [DeMol09b]_, or at least the introduction of :ref:`core`.

 Synthetic Data Generation
 -------------------------
 .. currentmodule:: dataset_generation